devtron-labs/devtron/docs/user-guide/global-configurations/external-links.md

-# Link to external Monitoring Tools
+# External Links

-External links allow you to connect to the third-party Monitoring Tools within your Devtron dashboard for seamlessly monitoring/debugging/logging/analyzing your applications.
+External Links allow you to connect to the third-party applications within your Devtron dashboard for seamlessly monitoring/debugging/logging/analyzing your applications.
+You can select from the pre-defined thrid-party applications such as Grafana to link to your application for quick access.

-The Monitoring Tool is available as a bookmark at various component levels, such as application, pods, and container.
+Configured external links will be available on the `App details` page.

+You can also integrate `Document` or `Folder` using **External Links** UI.

+Some of the third-party tools which are pre-defined on `Devtron` Dashboard are:
+* Grafana
+* Kibana
+* Newrelic
+* Coralogix
+* Datadog
+* Loki
+* Cloudwatch
+* Swagger
+* Jira etc.

-## Use case
+## Use Case for Monitoring Tool

 To monitor/debug an application using a specific Monitoring Tool (such as Grafana, Kibana, etc.), you may need to navigate to the tool's page, then to the respective app/resource page.